o11y-weekly/o11y-weekly.github.io/2024-01-31_OpenTelemetry_Looks_Good_To_Me/README.md

 Tail sampling has been setup with [opentelemetry collector contrib](https://github.com/open-telemetry/opentelemetry-collector-contrib) in this [demo](./demo/otelcontribcol/pipeline.gateway.yml).

-Again, when tracing error, it become important to avoid tracing 4XX errors when it is not useful or important.
+Again, when tracing error, it becomes important to avoid tracing 4XX errors when it is not useful or important.

 Pay close attention that introducing a [Gateway](https://opentelemetry.io/docs/collector/deployment/gateway/) comes with [trade-offs](https://opentelemetry.io/docs/collector/deployment/gateway/#tradeoffs).